hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     * connectionString

 The resources have now been created.

 ### Exercise 2: Install Azure IoT EdgeHub Dev Tool

 In this exercise, you will will install the Azure IoT EdgeHub Dev Tool.

-1. Verify that you have Python 3.8 installed in your development environment.
+1. Verify that you have Python 3.9 (or later) installed in your development environment.

+    The virtual machine environment includes Python version 3.9 and 3.7.
+The Windows PATH is set for version 3.9.2.

-    Lab 3 of this course has you prepare the lab environment, including the installation Python 3.8.
+    If you are working on your own PC rather than the lab VM, lab 3 of this course provides instructions on preparing the lab environment, including the installation Python 3.9.
 If Python is not installed, refer back to the instructions in Lab 3.

+    > **Note**: You can check the installed version of Python by opening a command prompt and entering the following command: **python --version**

 1. With Python installed, open Windows Command Prompt.